 - Hemp seed oil contains gamma-linoleic acid which contributes to keratin formation.
 This helps to make hair stronger and healthier, improving the overall condition of your hair.
 The natural lipids, vitamin E and fatty acids found in hemp seed oil help to improve hair’s elasticity, volume and shine while also protecting hair from moisture loss.
 Because hemp seed oil is a dry oil, it doesn’t leave hair feeling greasy or weighed down.

 - Neem oil is wonderful at helping to prevent dandruff, eczema and other irritating scalp conditions.
-It also helps to prevent hair loss and promotes hair growth.
-This oil is derived from the fruits and seeds of the neem tree rather than neem leaves, like many other carrier oils.
+It also helps to prevent hair loss and promotes hair growth by stimulating the hair follicle.
+This oil is derived from the fruits and seeds of the neem tree rather than neem leaves, like many other oils.

 The other carrier oils included in my moisturizing hair care recipes I’ve left up to you.
 My favorite choices are argan, jojoba and macadamia nut oils.
 All of these oils help to strengthen hair’s elasticity, maintain moisture, soften tresses, increase shine and tackle tough frizz.
 Simply choose your favorite based on the additional benefits they offer.